hungtrannam/Possibilistic-clustering-for-PDF/README.md

 ## ✉️ Contact

-**Contact us**
+**Contact us**.
 If you have any questions, bug reports, comments, code contribtions, or constructive discussions, please contact us at:

 ✉️ E-mail: hung.trannam@vlu.edu.vn for questions, comments, and code contribtions

 ✉️ Create new issue in [issues](https://github.com/hungtrannam/Probabilistics-clustering-for-PDF/issues) for constructive discussions and bug reports